Teenlife

 How to Find Your Actual Cost of Attendance?

-To find your net price you will need to file the FAFSA (Free Application for Federal Student Aid) if you are able to or file an alternative application if you or your parents do not have status in the United States.
-When you file the FAFSA add the colleges and universities on your list and your FAFSA information will be shared with each of those schools.
-Those schools will put together financial aid offers which will include all financial aid: scholarships, grants, and federal loans that you qualify for based on your family’s financial need and your estimated family contribution.
+To find your net price, you will need to file the FAFSA (Free Application for Federal Student Aid) if you can or file an alternative application if you or your parents do not have status in the United States.
+When you file the FAFSA, add the colleges and universities on your list, and your FAFSA information will be shared with each school.
+Those schools will put together financial aid offers, including scholarships, grants, and federal loans, for which you qualify based on your family’s financial need and estimated family contribution.

 Use Your Resources

 Once the financial aid offer is shared with you, look through it carefully and compile your questions.
 Take time to talk with someone at the college or university who can walk you through the financial aid offer.
 No questions are stupid.
-Talking through the financial aid offer will help you and your family to best understand your aid.
-Ask your questions, use your resources.
+Talking through the financial aid offer will help you and your family understand your aid best.
+Ask your questions, and use your resources.

 Advice: When you talk with someone at the college or university about your financial aid offer, ask about fees.
 Ask if all fees are included or what fees can be expected to be added before you receive your first tuition bill.